fredericGette/Lumia520/content/android/README.md

 Send the following command and disconnect the usb cable when the device seems to be locked on the Nokia logo (the device will power-off automatically upon disconnection).
 `thor2 -mode rnd -power_off`

-At this point, copy "lineage-14-1-20190701-UNOFFICIAL-fame.zip" in FAT32 formatted SDcard of 2GB.
-And put this SDcard inside the device.
+At this point, copy "lineage-14-1-20190701-UNOFFICIAL-fame.zip" in a FAT32 formatted micro SDcard of 2GB.
+And insert this micro SDcard in the device.

 ## Install TWRP